Disclosure

 1. Port Forwarding Is Limited

-Unfortunately, if your router isn’t compatible with ExpressVPN v1 or v2, you’ll need to buy an ExpressVPN router which can cost anywhere between $100 and $200 (or more).
+Unfortunately, not all routers work with ExpressVPN v1 or v2.
+If yours doesn’t, you might need to buy an ExpressVPN router.
+These can cost between $100 and $200.

 2. The KIll Switch Isn’t 100% Reliable on Linux